JH Partners sells part of stake in jewelry company Alex & Ani

 Reuters reported last week that Alex & Ani, which makes charm bracelets, could be valued for as much as $1 billion.

 Rhode Island-based Alex and Ani posted revenue of $350 million this year and earnings before interest, tax, depreciation and amortization of around $80 million, sources told Reuters.
-[ID:nL2N0TP16A]
+(Reporting by Olivia Oran; Editing by Jeffrey Benkoe)